Julius Caesar: Dictatorships and honours

 Prior to Caesar's assumption of the title dictator perpetuo in February 44 BC, he had been appointed dictator some four times since his first dictatorship in 49 BC.
 After occupying Rome, he engineered this first appointment, largely to hold elections; after 11 days he resigned.
 The other dictatorships lasted for longer periods, up to a year, and by April 46 BC he was given a new dictatorship annually.
 The task he was assigned revived that of Sulla's dictatorship: rei publicae constituendae.
 These appointments, however, were not the source of legal power themselves; in the eyes of the literary sources, they were instead honours and titles which reflected Caesar's dominant position in the state, secured not by extraordinary magistracy or legal powers, but by personal status as victor over other Romans.

 Through the period after Pharsalus, the Senate showered Caesar with honours, including the title praefectus moribus (lit. 'prefect of morals') which historically was associated with the censorial power to revise the Senate rolls.
 He was also granted power over war and peace, usurping a power traditionally held by the comitia centuriata.
 These powers attached to Caesar personally.
 Similarly extraordinary were a number of symbolic honours which saw Caesar's portrait placed on coins in Rome – the first for a living Roman – with special rights to wear royal dress, sit atop a golden chair in the Senate, and have his statues erected in public temples.
-The month Quintilis, in which he was born, was renamed Julius (now July).
+The Roman calendar month Quintilis, in which he was born, was renamed Julius (now July).
 These were symbols of divine monarchy and, later, objects of resentment.

 The decisions on the normal operation of the state – justice, legislation, administration, and public works – were concentrated into Caesar's person without regard for or even notice given to the traditional institutions of the republic.
 Caesar's domination over public affairs and his competitive instinct to preclude all others alienated the political class and led eventually to the conspiracy against his life.